matdev83/patch-file-mcp-fork/README.md

 #### patch_file

-Update the file by applying a patch/edit to it using block format.
+Update the file by applying a patch/edit to it using block format with automatic code quality checks for Python files.

 ```python
 patch_file(file_path: str, patch_content: str)